darianyang/mm-github-pages-test/_pages/join_us.md

 ## Undergraduates
-Positions for a minimum of one year, including full-time research during the summer, are available to students majoring in chemistry, biology, math, physics, computer science, and related fields.
+Positions for a minimum of one year, including full-time research during the summer.
 Interested applicants should email a one-page resume along with contact information for at least two references to ltchong AT pitt DOT edu.

 ## Thinking about visiting or moving to Pittsburgh?